PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 ### Submunitions Release

-The time at which a carrier interceptor dispenses its submunitions is a critical factor in the trade-off between a higher terminal intercept speed (later dispense time) and smaller bearing changes to reach threat (earlier dispense time).
+The time at which a carrier interceptor dispenses its submunitions is a critical factor in the trade-off between a higher terminal intercept speed (later dispense time) and smaller bearing changes to reach the threat (earlier dispense time).

 In the simulator, the submunitions are automatically dispensed when one of the following conditions is fulfilled:
 1. One of the threats within the cluster is at a bearing >30° to the carrier interceptor’s velocity vector.
 2. The carrier interceptor is within 500 meters of the planned cluster intercept point (i.e., its centroid).

-When the submuntions are released, they are distributed uniformly radially at a 60° to the carrier interceptor's velocity vector to fan out and encompass the entire threat space while minimizing any risk of mid-air collisions.
+When the submunitions are released, they are distributed uniformly radially at a 60° to the carrier interceptor's velocity vector to fan out and encompass the entire threat space while minimizing any risk of mid-air collisions.
 Their velocities are set according to the law of conservation of momentum.

 ## Assignment